 <% end %>

-By following the DRY principle, you ensure that your code is easier to maintain and modify.
+Following the DRY principle ensures that your code is easier to maintain and modify.

 Use Rails’ Built-In Security Features

-Rails comes with various built-in security features that help protect your application from common web vulnerabilities.
+Rails has various built-in security features that help protect your application from common web vulnerabilities.
 As a professional hacker, understanding these features and their implementation is crucial for developing secure applications and identifying potential weaknesses.

-Some of the key security features provided by Rails include:
+Some of the critical security features provided by Rails include:

 By leveraging these built-in security features, you can minimize the risks associated with web vulnerabilities.